The Buckley-Osthus model and the block preferential attachment model: statistical analysis and application: Models and main results

-In this section, we present the main results -- consistency of the MLE for both the Buckley-Osthus model and the HPAM.
+Now we present the main results -- consistency of the MLE for both the Buckley-Osthus model and the BPAM.
 Recall the Buckley-Osthus likelihood from \eqref{eq:likelihoodBO}.
 We restrict to the domain $\mathcal{D}: = [\varepsilon, M] \subset (0, \infty)$, and consider the following scaled log-likelihood: